Comic Hasan Minhaj On Roasting Trump And Growing Up A 'Third Culture Kid'

 (LAUGHTER)

-GROSS: OK.
-That's Hasan Minhaj from his new one-man show.
-So you describe in your show that you took all the anger channeled at you, all the anger channeled at you because you're brown and Muslim, and you channeled it at your new sister.
-How did you realize that you were doing that?
+GROSS: So you describe in your show that you took all the anger channeled at you, all the anger channeled at you because you're brown and Muslim...

-MINHAJ: I didn't realize how messed up it was until there was this incident where, you know - I wanted to be treated special in a certain way.
-And then when my sister got there, my dad took a lot of that guilt and not being able to be there the first several years of her life, missing her first steps, her first words, all of those things, and he got her this gift that I always wanted, this blue BMX bike that I had wanted.
-It was in the Toys R Us kids catalog, and I had this cut-out on my wall.

 BIANCULLI: This is FRESH AIR.
-Let's get back to Terry's interview with "Daily Show" correspondent Hasan Minhaj.
-He spoke with her in April, shortly after hosting this year's White House Correspondents' Dinner.
-His Netflix comedy special "Homecoming King" is about growing up the son of Muslim immigrants from India.
+I'm David Bianculli in for Terry Gross back with more of Terry's 2017 interview with Hasan Minhaj.
+The former "Daily Show" correspondent, who hosted last year's White House Correspondents' dinner, just premiered a new TV series on Netflix called "Patriot Act With Hasan Minhaj."
+New episodes appear Sundays.
+Terry spoke with him last year about his comedy special called "Homecoming King."
+It was a comic autobiographical monologue about growing up in California the son of immigrants from India.

 (SOUNDBITE OF ARCHIVED BROADCAST)